t-pearse/nzbn/README.md

     $ gem install nzbn

 You will also need to set the following ENV variables, in order to access the API.
-These can be gound on the business.govt.nz website under your login.
+These can be found on the business.govt.nz website under your login.

-    $ NZBN_ID=

-    $ NZBN_SECRET=
+    $ NZBN_KEY=

 ## Usage

-Two functions have been exposed, as per below.
+Three functions have been exposed, as per below.

 ### Company details by NZBN